ravendb/docs/version_3/docs/client-api/changes/how-to-subscribe-to-document-changes.dotnet.markdown

 docIdPrefix
 :   Type: string
-Document Id prefix which notifications will be processed.
+Document Id prefix for which notifications will be processed.

 **Return value**